atulyadav12135/atulyadav12135/README.md

 - 👯 I’m looking to collaborate on making project.
 - 🤔 I’m looking for help with:(update soon)
 - 💬 Ask me about: Everthings
-- 📫 How to reach me: LinkedIn-www.linkedin.com/in/atulyadav12135 & E-mail-atulyadav91611@gmail.com
+- 📫 How to reach me: LinkedIn-www.linkedin.com/in/atulyadav12135 & E-mail -atulyadav91611@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: (update soon)